sanketbisne/Git-for-Cloud-engineers/README.md

 -move to another branch say master
 -git checkout master
 -again come to your Dev branch
--type `git stash pop` start your work where you left off.
+-type `git stash pop` start your work where you left off. and now you can get back to your work and continue.

 Thank you

-it will take your local changes and store temporary.

->> git checkout master
->> git checkout master

-git stash pop

-now you can get back to your work and continue.

 I will add more content like
 git reset,  git cherry-pick , git reset --hard HEAD~n etc